hyosung11/Launch-School/Courses/journal.md

 07:25 After my study session with Alex.
 Getting slowly and steadily better at small problems.

 07:48 Programming is learning the patterns and practicing them over and over.

+17:08 The interview with Shikha went well and I want to do the technical screener soon.